 Kosair for Kids is funding the Kosair for Kids Center for Pediatric NeuroRecovery at the University of Louisville.
 The Center provides a hub to 1.) deliver state-of-the-art activity-based therapies to affected children with neurological disorders to promote recovery and enhance their quality of life, 2.) train therapists, physicians and researchers, and 3.) conduct ground-breaking research to provide the foundation for clinical decision-making, refinement, and development of novel therapies to promote neuromuscular recovery and achievement of developmentally-appropriate skills in children.

 The mission of the Craig H. Neilsen Foundation is to improve the quality of life for those living with spinal cord injury and to support scientific exploration for effective therapies and treatments leading to a cure.
 The Craig H. Neilsen Foundation is funding the development of a new pediatric neuromuscular recovery scale for spinal cord injury.

-The purpose of the Todd Crawford Foundation (TCF) is to raise money and awareness for spinal cord injury (SCI) research.
-TCF supports Crawford Kids, a fund that provides additional financial help for families for their child’s participation in annual follow-up research evaluations and to booster Locomotor Training sessions.
+research.
+TCF supports Crawford Kids, a fund that provides additional financial help for families for their child’s participation in annual follow-up research evaluations.
 TCF also funds Crawford Scholars, Physical Therapy, Medical, graduate and undergraduate students, who are supported with research fellowships in the Pediatric NeuroRecovery Laboratory.